Top 10 Best Plantar Fasciitis Night Splints & Braces Reviewed

 You’ve got to be able to get through an entire night’s sleep with the splint on.
 That is impossible if the thing is uncomfortable and unbearable to wear all the way through the night.

 Though the splint needs to maintain a proper position, there needs to be an element of comfort which allows the wearer to get some sleep with it on.
-We look for products which have elements such as soft lining, enough cushioning or padding between any hard plastic portions, as well as a universal level of adjustability, as to work properly for different kinds of feet and legs.
+We look for products which have elements such as soft lining, enough cushioning or padding between any hard plastic portions, and a universal level of adjustability, as to work properly for different kinds of feet and legs.

 The strapping system should have some protection between any hook & loop closure and the legs, preventing irritating points of contact to the legs and feet.
 We also don’t want to recommend products that have pinch points around the places where the splint adjusts.

 Another big thing that we look at is avoiding products that put the foot in direct contact with plastics forms or hard and potentially sharp or pointy sections of the splint.

-Many plantar faciitis braces and splints come in different sizes, and some are even produced as one size fits all or most.
+Many plantar fasciitis braces and splints come in different sizes, and some are even produced as one size fits all or most.
 The splints that are the really the best will be able to give the appropriate fit, as to allow for the correct therapy to be received.

 The straps must be placed in a way that allows proper adjustment and fitting.
 They cannot be located in places which do not firmly hold the leg and foot in the correct place for the right amount of tension to be applied.

 If it is a universal or one size fits most type of product, the adjustability needs to be truly universal in function.
 It must have the ability to adjust properly to fit multiple foot and leg types.